okitouni/MoDe/README.md

-**Left**: The false positive rate versus mass for various models at true positive rate (TPR) 80, 50, 20% (each set of 3 identically colored and stylized lines correspond to the same model but with selection thresholds chosen to achieve the 3 desired TPRs).
+**Left**: The false positive rate versus mass for various models at signal efficiencies (or true positive rates (TPR)) ε = 80, 50, 20% (each set of 3 identically colored and stylized lines correspond to the same model but with selection thresholds chosen to achieve the 3 desired TPRs).
 The bottom panel shows that MoDe\[1\] and MoDe\[2\] completely overlap with the m-agnostic model for this simple example, which is expected because the optimal classifier here has linear dependence on mass (see paper). **Right**: ROC curves for MoDe\[0\], MoDe\[1\], and MoDe\[2\] compared to the *m*-agnostic model and a model with unconstrained mass dependence.
 As in the left panel, we see that `MoDe[1]`,